 While your main purpose of being here is to study and earn your degree, it is also important that you make connections with new people and create memories.
 As the saying goes, “Work hard, play hard.”

 If you’re going to remember anything from this post, please remember this.
 Stay true to yourself throughout your years here at UOIT and you will find much success.
 It’s hard, especially as a first-year student, to not get caught up in what everyone else around you is doing.
 Remain focused on who you are as a person, and let that shine through all you accomplish here at UOIT.

 Interested in seeing our campus for yourself?
-Book a campus tour today!
+Check out our virtual tour!